Licensing Guides

 We all need a good roof over our heads, so the people who build and maintain that part of our homes need to know what they’re doing.
 Many states require roofers to be licensed.
 Others simply require proof of insurance coverage to back up that essential work.

-There are 135,140 roofers nationwide according to the Bureau of Labor Statistics (BLS), and Arizona employs 3,240 of them.
-The national number is projected to grow 6% from 2023 to 2033, adding more than 13,000 of these skilled workers to the ranks.
+There are 166,700 roofers nationwide according to the Bureau of Labor Statistics (BLS), and Arizona employs 3,760 of them.
+According to the Bureau of Labor Statistics, employment of roofers is projected to grow 6% from 2024 to 2034, adding about 9,800 jobs.
 According to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate in Arizona is more than double that at 15% for roofers.

 If you’re thinking about starting a roofing contracting business or you want a job in the field, you need to know the requirements and licensing process in your state or local jurisdiction.
 This guide will help you determine what you need to get started in the state of Arizona.